ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/win-fire-tv-stick-alexa-remote.markdown

   \ your Fire TV Stick into an HDTV and start streaming in minutes!
 Has the fastest\
   \ Wi-Fi and most accurate voice search of any streaming media stick.</p> <p>Shows\
   \ start faster and stream more smoothly than ever before!
 Access to Amazon Video,\
-  \ Netflix, Curzon Home Cinema, live TV,YouTube, Facebook.. and many more!</p>\r\n\
+  \ Netflix, Curzon Home Cinema, live TV, YouTube, Facebook.. and many more!</p>\r\
-  <p>Enter the form below for a chance to win and be ready to entertain you way with\
+  \n<p>Enter the form below for a chance to win and be ready to entertain you way\
-  \ the brand new Fire TV Stick with Alexa Voice Remote!</p>"
+  \ with the brand new Fire TV Stick with Alexa Voice Remote!</p>"
 entry-title: "Win the Fire TV Stick with Alexa Voice Remote!"
 entry-content: "<p>Enter the draw to win the innovative Fire TV Stick with Alexa Voice\
   \ Remote! by completing the form below before 23:59 on 1st July 2018.</p>"